Why Water Pollution Must Be Dealt With

 - Oxygen depletion – Pollution of microorganisms in the water cause oxygen usage to a higher rate.
 Making oxygen-depleted, killing these organisms.

 - Nutrient tainting – Fertilizers and other substances that contain large quantities of nutrients may convert water undrinkable.
 Likewise, too much oxygen in the water can cause tainting.

 - Suspended matter – Some pollutants and substances are not easily dissolved, these substances submerge and affect the organisms below the ocean.

 - Chemical – Industries and infrastructures emit chemicals to the sea or rivers contaminating through hazardous compounds

 Most of the causes of water pollution are chemicals and substances that we humans are responsible for.
 Pollutants and wastes dumped on our waters, contaminating and polluting our sources of clean water.
 Below are causes of pollutants affecting our bodies of water:

-- Oil pollution – Oil spills are common and are a big reason for water pollution of seas and oceans.
+- Oil misuse – Oil spills are common and are a big reason for water misuse of seas and oceans.

-- Dumping – Trash, wastes, and littering is one of the general causes of water pollution
+- Dumping – Trash, wastes, and littering is one of the general causes of water soiling.

 - Industrial wastes – Pollutants from infrastructures and manufacturers, chemicals.